-In order to earn the bachelor of arts degree with a major in liberal studies, students must complete 180 credits with a cumulative grade point average of 2.0 and major/program grade point average of 2.5, including the following:
+In order to earn the bachelor of arts degree with a major in liberal studies, students must complete a minimum of 180 credits with a cumulative grade point average of 2.0 and major/ program grade point average of 2.5, including the following:

-EN 110 Freshman English 5
+ENGL 110 Freshman English .5

-PL 110 Introduction to Philosophy and Critical Thinking
+PHIL 110 Introduction to Philosophy and Critical Thinking .
+5

-HS 120 Introduction to Western Civilization 5
+HIST 120 Origins of Western Civilization .5

-EN 120 Masterpieces of Literature
+ENGL 120 Masterpieces of Literature .5

-MT 101, 107, or above 5
+MATH 101 or 107, or above .5

-Lab Science e 5
+Lab Science .5

-FA 120 Experiencing the Arts 5
+FINR 120 or approved fine arts alternate .
+5

-PL 220 Philosophy of the Human Person 5
+PHIL 220 Philosophy of the Human Person

-Social Scie nce I 5
+Social Science · I .
+5

-Social Scie nce II (different discipline from Social Science I) 5
+Social Science II (different discipline from Social Science I) .
+5

-Theology and Religious Studies Phase II (200-299) 5
+Theology and Religious Studies Phase II (200-299) .
+5

-Ethics (upper division) 5
+Ethics (upper division)

-Theology and Religious Studies Phase III (300-399) 5
+Theology and Religious Studies Phase III (300-399)

-3 to 5
+Interdisciplinary

-Senior Synthesis (satisfied by LS 490)
+Senior Synthesis satisfied by LBST 490

+See detailed core curriculum information in this bulletin.

+Choose one of the he following two courses:

-HS 121 Studies in Modern Civilization HS 231 Survey of the United States SALE & R. LE BAR
+HIST 121 Studies in Modern Civilization

+HIST 231 Survey of the United States

-Sixty credits in liberal studies, including:
+Sixty credits in liberal studies, including: Humanities

-Humanities

-English, foreign language, history, philosophy, religious studies, and fine arts (300-400 level, including five credits in composition/writing)

-ocial Sciences

-Economics, political science, psychology, sociology, communications, public administration,

-criminal justice, and a limited number of addiction studies

-courses (300-400 level)
+Anthropology, communications, criminal justice, economics, political science, psychology, sociology, and a limited number of addiction studies courses (300-400 level) 15 Science Electives Math, Statistics, or Computer Science Elective CMJR 225, 230, 355, 361, 385 or equivalent

-cience Electives

-Math, Statistics, or Computer Science Elective

-COM 201, 230, or 260

 Choose one of the following two courses: